 - Every year, about 8,000 people die waiting for an organ.

-- On average, 22 people die each day waiting for a life-saving organ transplant.
+- On average, 20 people die each day waiting for a lifesaving organ transplant.

 The Facts About Donation

-- FACT: All major religions in the United States support organ donation and view it as a final act of love and generosity.
+- FACT: All major religions in the United States support organ and tissue donation and view it as a final act of love and generosity.

-- FACT: In most cases, the full range of funeral services is available after organ donation, including open-casket viewings and cremation.
+- FACT: In many cases, the full range of funeral services is available after organ and tissue donation, including open-casket viewings and cremation.

-- FACT: The donor’s family pays for medical care prior to organ recovery, and for funeral expenses.
+- FACT: The donor’s family pays for medical care prior to organ and tissue recovery, and for funeral expenses.
+They do not pay any of the costs associated with donation.